 A simple green wood stain takes this Ivar cabinet to the next level.
-Add some sleek black pulls, mount your storage system to the wall, and voilà: A piece that looks totally custom.
+Add some sleek black pulls, mount your storage system to the wall, and voilà: a piece that appears totally custom.
 If you want to kick it up a notch, paint the wall a similar shade of green.
 We have it on good authority from Scandinavian design pros that the monochrome look is the way to go.

 Take it back to your elementary school days with a good old-fashioned stencil project.
 Wendy of Wendy’s Living Room has the right idea for updating a basic Malm dresser: She used a modeling paste to decorate the drawers with a 3-D motif, adding a coat of chalk paint at the end to emphasize the texture.

 Blogger Lana Red designed her own print and reupholstered her Ekebol sofa to create a pink botanical statement for her living room.
 If you can’t go the bespoke route, not to worry.
 Companies like Bemz and Comfort Works make specialty covers for IKEA couches.